Everest by the Numbers: 2025 Edition

 • 2023: 18 deaths, 668 summits

-• 2024: ?
-Deaths, ? summits
+• 2024: 8 Deaths, 861 summits +25%

-* 2014 season ended early when 16 Sherpas died in Icefall.
+* The 2014 season ended early when 16 Sherpas died in Icefall.
 2015 closed because of the earthquake.

-Since 1953, there have been 11,996 summits of Everest through January 2024, on all routes, by 6,664 different people.
-Climbing from the Nepal side is the most popular side and has a higher death total and death rate with 8,350 summits with 217 deaths through January 2024 or 2.6%, a rate of 1.14.
-The Tibet side has seen 3,646 summits with 110 deaths through January 2024 or 3.0%, a rate of 1.08.
+The Nepal side is the most popular and has the highest death total and death rate, with 9,156 summits and 225 deaths or 2.7%, a rate of 1.13.
+The Tibet side has seen 3,728 summits with 110 deaths or 3.0%, a rate of 1.08.

 Note that the death rates are for all hired support and members, including those at base camp, not just those who summited.
+The last time Everest saw no summits on either side was in 1974.

 Tibet or Nepal Side?